 “If the bank ends up getting the same or less than they would have with a short sale, they will suffer a big loss,” said Mark Bello, an attorney in West Bloomfield, Mich.
 “Assuming foreclosure is imminent, the bank will only reject a short sale if their own market sale will recover more of their money.”

-The 2005 real estate market saw foreclosure notices filed in unprecedented proportions.
-Moreover, at least half of the loan modifications in 2008 became delinquent or went into foreclosure within eight months of being granted.
+Foreclosure filings increased dramatically from 0.6% in 2006 to 1.8% in 2008.
+Moreover, over 40% of the loan modifications in 2008 became delinquent or went into foreclosure within eight months of being granted.
 But since then, the market has rebounded.
 Data by year shows that 45% of all properties in foreclosure as of the end of the first quarter in 2018 were due to loans secured from 2004 to 2008, according to ATTOM Data Solutions.
 Overall, a total of 624,753 U.S. properties were in foreclosure by year-end 2018, which was 8% less than in all of 2017 and 78% less than the nearly 2.9 million in 2010.

 “There aren't as many serious examples of situations where people are extremely underwater on their mortgages so there's less and less need for short sales,” according to Bello.

 Depending on the state, a bank may not be able to sell a property for more than its mortgage.
 For example, in Arizona, banks can't sell a property for more than its mortgage and in California, if a homeowner takes out a home equity loan after closing escrow and then defaults, the lender may have a right to pursue a deficiency judgment regardless of whether the home was sold on a short sale or the loan was wiped out through a foreclosure by the first lender.